Trekking guide from Inawashiro Tozanguchi (Trailhead) to Mt. Bandaisan

 2,000 cars

-Urabandai Tozanguchi trailhead A route to witness a completely different face of the Mt.
-Bandai-a wild eruption wall of volcano <By bus> Take a bus for Urabandai Kogen station from JR Inawashiro station.
+Urabandai Tozanguchi trailhead A route to witness a completely different face of Mt.
+Bandai, scarred by a wild volcanic eruption. <By bus> Take a bus for Urabandai Kogen station from JR Inawashiro station.
 Walk 60 mins from the last stop to Urabandai Ski Resort.

-<By car> Follow the National Route 459 and head for Hibarako lake.
-Turn left just before the Bandaisan Gold Line Entry (you can see ski resort sign) and reach Urabandai Ski Resort car parking.
+<By car> Follow National Route 459 and head for Lake Hibara.
+Turn left just before the Mt.
+Bandai Gold Line Entry (you can see a ski resort sign) and head toward Urabandai Ski Resort parking.

 500 cars

-Sibutani Tozanguchi trailhead A wonderful route for forest bathing in the deep woodland <By bus> Take a bus for Urabandai Kogen station from JR Inawashiro station.
-From Kokusai Ski-jo Iriguchi bus stop, walk up the slop to ski resort (a sign shows Shibutani Tozanguchi trailhead).
-Follow the maintenance road across the ski slope, and take a forestry road that leads to the Bandaisan trail road.
+Shibutani Tozanguchi trailhead A wonderful route for forest bathing (Shinrinyoku in Japanese) in the deep woodlands. <By bus> Take a bus for Urabandai Kogen station from JR Inawashiro station.
+From Kokusai Ski-jo Iriguchi bus stop, walk up the slope to the ski resort (a sign shows Shibutani Tozanguchi trailhead).
+Follow the maintenance road across the ski slope, and take the forestry road that leads to the Mt.
+Bandai trail.

-Very few parking available, be careful when crowded
+Very little parking is available, be careful when crowded.

-Kawakami Tozanguchi route A steep route to climb up the towering peak through a majestic tree zone to reach a wild volcano crater. <By bus> Take a bus for Urabandai Kogen station from JR Inawashiro station.
+Kawakami Tozanguchi route A steep route that climbs up to the towering peak through a majestic tree zone to reach a wild volcanic crater. <By bus> Take a bus for Urabandai Kogen station from JR Inawashiro station.
 From Kawakami Onsen bus stop, walk toward Urabandai for about 500m until you see the trailhead sign.

-<By car> Follow the National Route 459 until you see "Yamano-eki Shokudo" diner.
-Car parking is available in front of Kawakami Tozanguchi trailhead sign.
+<By car> Follow National Route 459 until you see "Yamanoeki Shokudo" diner.
+Parking is available in front of the Kawakami Tozanguchi trailhead sign.

-Very few parking available, be careful when crowded
+Very little parking is available, be careful when crowded.

-Okinashima Tozanguchi trailhead An extremely steep route with scree slopes for climbers confident in their physical strength No bus is avilable, car/tax access only
+Okinashima Tozanguchi trailhead An extremely steep route with scree slopes for climbers confident in their physical strength.
+No bus is avilable, car/taxi access only.

-<By car> Follow the National Route 7 and head for Showanomori.
-Car parking is available in front of Okinashima Tozanguchi trailhead sign.
+<By car> Follow National Route 7 and head for Showanomori.
+Parking is available in front of the Okinashima Tozanguchi trailhead sign.

 70 cars

-Happoudai Tozanguchi trailhead A relatively easy route for beginners with less elevation between the trailhead and the summit (on the other hand, the route lacks variety and scenery).
-No bus is avilable, car/tax access only
+Happodai Tozanguchi trailhead A relatively easy route for beginners with less elevation between the trailhead and the summit (on the other hand, the route lacks variety and scenery).
+No bus is avilable, car/taxi access only.

 <By taxi>About 8,000 yen (26.5km) from JR Bandai station, about 4,500 yen (15km) from JR Bandaimachi station

-*Mobile phones may be difficult or impossible to reach in the following areas.
+*Cell reception may be poor or non-existent in the following areas.

 • Part of Numanodaira

-• Happoudai Tozanguchi trailhead (from trailhead to before Koboshimizu poit)
+• Happodai Tozanguchi trailhead (from trailhead to before Koboshimizu point)

-• Urabandai Tozanguchi trailhead (Akanuma pond and just before Koboshimizu poit)
+• Urabandai Tozanguchi trailhead (Akanuma pond and just before Koboshimizu point)

-Inawashiro Tozanguchi trailhead About 2 hours (with lift travel)
+Inawashiro Tozanguchi trailhead About 2 hours (using lift)

 Urabandai Tozanguchi trailhead (via Nakanoyu) About 3 hours 50 mins About 3 hours